 If the LTM Indicator IE set to "true" is contained in the LTM Information Modify IE included in the UE CONTEXT MODIFICATION REQUEST message, the gNB-DU shall, if supported, consider that the request concerns LTM for the included SpCell ID IE and shall include it as the Requested Target Cell ID IE in the UE CONTEXT MODIFICATION RESPONSE message.
 The gNB-DU shall regard it as a reconfiguration with sync as defined in TS 38.331 [8].
 If the gNB-DU accepts the request for LTM for that SpCell, the gNB-DU shall generate and include the CellGroupConfig IE for the accepted LTM candidate cell in the UE CONTEXT MODIFICATION RESPONSE message.

+If the LTM Indicator IE set to "C-LTM" is contained in the LTM Information Modify IE included in the UE CONTEXT MODIFICATION REQUEST message, the gNB-DU shall, if supported, consider that the request concerns conditional LTM for the included SpCell ID IE and shall include it as the Requested Target Cell ID IE in the UE CONTEXT MODIFICATION RESPONSE message.
+If the gNB-DU accepts the request for conditional LTM for that SpCell, the gNB-DU shall generate and include the CellGroupConfig IE for the accepted LTM candidate cell in the UE CONTEXT MODIFICATION RESPONSE message.

+If the LTM Indicator IE is set to "C-LTM" and the Request for L1 Execution Condition IE is present in the LTM Information Modify IE in the UE CONTEXT MODIFICATION REQUEST message, the gNB-DU shall generate the conditional LTM L1 execution condition(s) for the candidate cell(s) as included in the Request for L1 Execution Condition IE and provide the L1 Execution Condition List IE within the LTM Configuration IE in the UE CONTEXT MODIFICATION RESPONSE message.

 If the Request for Lower Layer Configuration IE set to "true" is contained within the Reference Configuration IE in the LTM Information Modify IE included in the UE CONTEXT MODIFICATION REQUEST message, the gNB-DU shall, if supported, include the Reference Configuration Information IE in the LTM Configuration IE in the UE CONTEXT MODIFICATION RESPONSE message to provide lower layer configuration for the gNB-CU to generate the LTM reference configuration.

 If the Reference Configuration Information IE is contained within the Reference Configuration IE in the LTM Information Modify IE included in the UE CONTEXT MODIFICATION REQUEST message, the gNB-DU shall, if supported, take it into account for generating the LTM lower layer configuration.